Arithmetic operations on vectors

 $$Celsius = (Fahrenheit - 32) \cdot \frac{5}{9}$$

-To test it out, you try to convert the current room temperature reading of 72.1
+To try it out, you convert the current room temperature reading of 72.1

 (5 × 72.1 - 32) ÷ 9